 - Data sources that extract operational data from point-of-sale systems, business applications, and other relational databases

-- A staging area where data is cleaned and transformed for the warehouse or centralised repository
+- A staging area where data is cleaned and transformed for the warehouse or centralized repository

-- A warehouse or centralised repository which stores processed operational data, metadata, summary data, and raw data for easy user access
+- A warehouse or centralized repository which stores processed operational data, metadata, summary data, and raw data for easy user access

-- The addition of data marts, which takes data from the centralised repository and serves it in subsets to selected groups of users
+- The addition of data marts, which takes data from the centralized repository and serves it in subsets to selected groups of users

 - A sandbox, which data scientists may use to test new forms of data exploration in a protected environment